 Expats moving to Jeddah are most commonly housed in compounds.
 Some consist of just a few houses and others are like villages with numerous villas, apartments and shared amenities.

 There tends to be more freedom for expats in the compounds, where they often live far removed from the restrictive rules governing everyday life in Saudi Arabia.
-Women don’t need to cover up and expats at larger compounds can socialise at facilities like shops, sports grounds, swimming pools, parks, restaurants and daycare centres.
+Women don’t need to cover up and expats at larger compounds can socialise at facilities such as shops, sports grounds, swimming pools, parks, restaurants and daycare centres.
 Staying at some of the more exclusive compounds in Jeddah can even be likened to living in a holiday complex.